 Defended a corporation and obtained summary judgments in multiple federal lawsuits alleging sponsorship, production, distribution and sale of videos depicting plaintiffs' underage participation in various spring break contests.

 Defended a manufacturer and obtained satisfactory confidential resolution of claims brought by 51 factory employees alleging toxic exposure.

-Defended state agency and obtained defense verdict in wrongful death trial alleging inadequate traffic control.
+Defended a state agency and obtained defense verdict in wrongful death trial alleging inadequate traffic control.

-Defended tourist destination and obtained defense verdict in trial alleging inadequate slip resistance of drainage grates.
+Defended a tourist destination and obtained defense verdict in trial alleging inadequate slip resistance of drainage grates.

 Defended and settled numerous lawsuits involving tractor trailer rollovers allegedly caused by improper loading of cargo.

 For nearly 20 years, defended theme parks and tourist destinations throughout Florida in hundreds of cases involving amusement rides, wild animals, negligent security, E-coli outbreaks, slip and falls, defamation, food poisoning, false imprisonment and matters of intellectual property.